-Preparatory session #6 - Getting ready to travel
+Preparatory session #4 - Getting ready to travel

-In this final preparatory session, we will have group presentations on Sustainability Perspectives.
-During the field school in Finland we will delve into these different aspects of urban sustainability more deeply, but we will explore these five different themes (listed below) with each group prior to travel.
-Each group will have 15 minutes of presentation time in this session, and these presentations will prepare the class for the learning experience abroad.
-During the field school in Finland, we will revisit these presentations and their topics in the field.
+In this final preparatory session, we will prepare for group presentations in the field ("Sustainability Perspectives" presentations).
+During the field school in Finland we will delve into different aspects of urban sustainability more deeply, but we will explore these varying themes with each group already prior to travel.
+Each group will present during travel and these presentations will help orient the class during the learning experience abroad.
+More info will be made available on Canvas.